 2. Accommodated (hotels/ lodges): Clients overnight in a comfortable twin rooms or permanent safari tents, mostly with en-suite bathrooms.

 |Hotel/ Lodge option

-|Meals||Breakfast x 19, Lunch x 13, Dinner x 16|
+|Breakfast x 19, Lunch x 20, Dinner x 20

 |South Africa, Lesotho, Swaziland

 Included: Accommodation and meals as indicated in the itinerary, transport, registered guides and selected activities as per itinerary.

-Excluded: Optional activity package, flights, all items of a personal nature, alcohol, snacks, souvenirs, tips and optional activities etc.
+Excluded: flights, all items of a personal nature, alcohol, snacks, souvenirs, tips and optional activities etc.

 Day to day description l Explore South Africa tour

-Day 1 Greater National Kruger Park
+Day 1: Johannesburg to the Greater Kruger National Park

-Day 2 Kruger National Park
+Day 2: Kruger National Park

+Rising early this morning we enter the Kruger National Park to enjoy a full day of game (wild animals) viewing (safari).
+The abundance of wildlife presents us with opportunities for excellent sightings and the Kruger is also home to the famed members of Africa’s Big-5.
 Truly the flagship of the South African national parks, Kruger is home to an impressive number of species: 336 trees, 49 fish, 34 amphibians, 114 reptiles, 507 birds and 147 mammals.
-Our activity package offers the added excitement of experiencing the park from an open-sided 4×4 vehicle.
+Our activity package offers the added excitement of experiencing the park from an open-sided 4x4 vehicle.
 This evening there is a second opportunity for the optional Sundowner Drive.

-Day 3 Kruger National Park
+Day 3: Kruger National Park and Panorama Route

 While those who elect to do the optional morning walk will have an earlier start, we set out a little later today and travel the short distance to the Panorama Route.
 Strung along the escarpment that divides the central plateau and low-lying bushveld of the Kruger, the sights of the Panorama route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window before returning to camp in the late afternoon.

-We start the day early with some traditional coffee and rusks before setting off through Kruger on our way to Swaziland.
+We start the day early with some coffee and traditional rusks before setting off through Kruger on our way to Swaziland.
 Our truck offers an excellent platform for game viewing as we make our way south.
 We exit the southern end of the park and travel the short distance to Swaziland border, our route this afternoon winds through the mountains and forests of this landlocked kingdom.
 Our destination for today is the Ezulwini Valley just south of the capital Mbabane.

-Day 6 Hluhluwe - Umfolozi Game Reserve
+Day 7: Hluhluwe - Umfolozi Game Reserve/ iSimangaliso Wetland Park

-Day 8 UKhahlamba Drakensberg Park
+Day 8: Kwa Zulu Natal Coast - UKhahlamba Drakensberg Park

-Day 9 UKhahlamba Drakensberg Park
+Day 9: UKhahlamba Drakensberg Park

 We set out this morning for a day of hiking to explore the mountains of the Drakensberg, along our way we will have the opportunity to view examples of San rock art with a local guide.
 While we encourage everyone to make the most of the day in mountains, we may offer separate options depending on the activity level of the group.
 With a number of trails available we can ensure that we cater to every need, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.